 - 1 Right-click the driver, then click Properties. - 2 Click Packages, then upgrade the already installed Active Directory Base package. - 2a Select the package from the list of packages, then click the Select Operation cell. - 2b Click Upgrade from the drop-down list, then click Apply. - 2c Click OK to close the Package Management page.
 You can upgrade the Password Synchronization package in a similar way. - 3 Click the Add Packages icon 4. - 4 Select the packages to install. - 5 (Optional) If you want to see all available packages for the driver, clear the Show only applicable package versions option, if you want to see all available packages for the driver, then click OK.

 This option is only displayed on drivers.
-By default, only the packages that can be installed on the selected driver are displayed. - 6 Click Apply to install all of the packages listed with the Install operation. - 7 (Conditional) Fill in the fields with appropriate information to install the package you selected for the driver, then click Next. - 8 Read the summary of the installation, then click Finish. - 9 Click OK to close the Package Management page after you have reviewed the installed packages. - 10 Modify the driver configuration settings.
+By default, only the packages that can be installed on - This option is only displayed on drivers.
+By default, only the packages that can be installed on the selected driver are displayed. - 6 Click Apply to install all of the packages listed with the Install operation. - 7 (Conditional) Fill in the fields with appropriate information to install the package you selected for the driver, then click Next. - 8 Read the summary of the installation, then click Finish.

+- 9 Click OK to close the Package Management page after you have reviewed the installed packages. - 10 Modify the driver configuration settings.
 See "Configuring the Driver" on page 39. - 11 Deploy the driver.
-See "Deploying the Driver" on page 39. - 12 Start the driver.
-See "Starting the Driver" on page 40. - 13 Repeat Step 1 through Step 9 for each driver where you want to add the new packages.
+See "Deploying the Driver" on page 40. - 12 Start the driver.
+See "Starting the Driver" on page 41. - 13 Repeat Step 1 through Step 9 for each driver where you want to add the new packages.